ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 aside: true
 ---

 A friend is writing her master's thesis in a subfield where all the statistics are reported in geometric means and geometric standard deviations (GSD), or even in geometric standard... errors? whatever those are.
 Or sometimes in confidence intervals, and sometimes in, heck, interquartile ranges.

-All of which are (a) not something anyone really has intuition for and (b) hard to find references for online, compared to regular 'arithmetic' statistics.
+Most of which are (a) not something anyone really has intuition for and (b) hard to find references for online, compared to regular 'arithmetic' statistics.

-I tried to help her normalize these all into GSDs, for the literature-review part of the paper, but finding documentation has been a nightmare and I really couldn't find an easily-accessible reference online, so I'm writing one, I guess.
+I was trying to help her understand these, but I really couldn't find an easily-accessible reference online, so I guess I'm writing one.

 <!--more-->